top1944/duckuments/docs/atoms_85_fall2017_projects/13_sysid/12-final-project-report-sysid.md

 Run the calibration procedure

     duckiebot $ roslaunch calibration commands.launch veh:=robot name

-The Duckietown should go forward and then stop.

-Step 5 When the Duckiebot has stopped, you have 10 seconds to replace it again at a distance of approximately 1 meters of the chessboard.
-Wait for the Duckiebot to move forward again.

-Step 8: Run the calibration process with
+The program will publish at a frequency of 30 Hz in the topic robot_name/wheels_driver_node/wheels_cmd the following commands :

+- A ramp (the same increasing voltage command to the right and left wheels)
+- No command for 10 seconds (so you can replace your Duckiebot at 1 meter of the chessboard)
+- A sinusoid (a cosinus voltage command in opposite phase between the left and the right wheels)

+When the program will exit, you will have a rosbag named robot_name_calibration.bag in your USB drive containing the commands published and the images.

+You will then have to copy on your computer the rosbag that has been taken during the maneuvers and run the calibration process with the following command :

     laptop $ roslaunch calibration calibration.launch veh:=robot name  path:=/absolute/path/to/the/rosbag/folder/

-(path example: path:=/home/user_name/sysid/) Do not forget the backslash at the end of the path.(Common mistake: path not starting from /home, forgetting the last / in the path)
+(path example: path:=/home/user_name/sysid/)

-Step 9: Once the command has finished, the parameters of your Duckiebot are stored in the folder
+Once the command has finished, the parameters of your Duckiebot are stored in the folder

     ![DUCKIEFLEET_ROOT]/calibrations/kinematics/![robot name].yaml

-Step 10: Push the duckiefleet changes to git and pull from the duckiebot

 ### Pose estimation w.r.t. chessboard